William J. Beggs Jr. was born on April 27, 1892 in Dunbar, Fayette County, PA, the son of William J. and Mary Belle (Minerd) Beggs Sr.

 William later served in World War I, as did his brother David.
 After the war, William returned home and was a member of the Veterans of Foreign Wars (VFW) Post 47.

-In 1925, the Beggses made their home in the coal mine patch town of Uledi, Fayette County.
+In 1925, the Beggses made their home in the patch town of Uledi, Fayette County, where he was employed mining coal.
 That year, in late August, they took a driving trip to Washington, DC with his mother, step-father and brother Robert to visit their married sister Caroline Belle Schurecht.

-William outlived Anna by more than a decade.
+William outlived Anna by more than a decade and dwelled near Uniontown.

 The funeral was held at the home of his brother George in Hopwood.
 Funeral arrangements were handled by the Minerd Funeral Home of Uniontown, founded by William's first cousin, Edward E. Minerd.